adamkurth/reborn_dev/doc/html/_sources/overview.rst.txt

 ----------------

 Code found in bornagain has been inspired by numerous open-source software packages listed above.
-Numerous contributions to bornagain have been made by Derek Mendez, Rick Hewitt, and Cameron Howard.
+Numerous contributions to bornagain have been made by Derek Mendez, Rick Hewitt, Cameron Howard, and Joe Chen.